-Since March 16, when lockdown measures were introduced, 3.2m new claims for Universal Credit welfare payments have been made.
+Since March 2020, when lockdown measures were first introduced, 4.5m new claims for Universal Credit welfare payments have been made.
 In normal times, there are usually around 55,000 applications submitted each week.
 According to the latest government statistics, as at November last year, there were more than 5.83 million people claiming Universal Credit, and numbers are expected to increase when the furlough scheme and other government support schemes finish in September 2021.

 Here, we explain everything you need to know about Universal Credit, who’s eligible, and how to go about claiming it.